Craving a “comfort” soup? Here are some suggestions for easy, tasty soups that will help you avoid off-season weight gain.

 Bean-based soups make for a great, filling source of slowly digesting carbs, and at only 120 calories per half cup, beans provide a whopping 8 grams of protein and 7.5 grams of fiber.
 Couple this with all the vegetables you can pack in, and it’s a home run for off-season nutrition.
 Start with two cans of fire-roasted (organic, if possible) crushed tomatoes.
 Add black or pinto beans, corn, chopped onion and any vegetables you like (peppers and mushrooms work well).
 Finish it off with fresh garlic (or 1 teaspoon garlic powder), and 1–2 tablespoons chili powder for kick.
 Top with a dollop of Greek yogurt and enjoy a filling, low-calorie off-season meal that is sure to please everyone in your family.
 You can also make a meat chili by sautéing lean turkey, beef or bison meat with a little olive oil and onion until cooked through, then proceed with all the steps above.

-Lauren Antonucci, R.D., is a board-certified specialist in sports dietetics, three-time Ironman and founding director of Nutrition Energy in NYC.
+Lauren Antonucci, R.D., is a board-certified specialist in sports dietetics, Ironman finisher and founding director of Nutrition Energy in NYC.